mitodl/hugo-course-publisher/site/content/courses/22-081j-introduction-to-sustainable-energy-fall-2010/_index.md

   <p>Meeting energy needs in a sustainable manner is a global challenge.
 (Image
   by <a href="http://www.openclipart.org/detail/2213">kuba</a> at the Open Clip Art Library.)</p>
-course_description: >-
-  <p>This class assesses current and potential future energy systems, covering
-  resources, extraction, conversion, and end-use technologies, with emphasis on meeting regional and global energy needs in the 21st century in a sustainable manner.
-Instructors and guest lecturers will examine various renewable and conventional energy production technologies, energy end-use practices and alternatives, and consumption practices in different countries.
-Students will learn a quantitative framework to aid in evaluation and analysis of energy technology system proposals in the context of engineering, political, social, economic, and environmental goals.
-Students taking the graduate version,
-  <em>Sustainable Energy</em>, complete additional assignments.</p>
 course_info:
   instructors:
     - Prof. Michael Golay